What is an ovarian cyst?

 How to manage an ovarian cyst

 Work with your healthcare provider to find a treatment plan that makes sense for you.
 Keep all of your follow-up appointments.
-Tell your doctor right away if you have sudden belly pain or other severe symptoms.
+Tell your healthcare provider right away if you have sudden belly pain or other severe symptoms.
 These may be caused by a ruptured ovarian cyst.

 Key points about ovarian cysts

-An ovarian cyst is a fluid-filled sac that forms in or on one of your ovaries.
-A cyst can have many causes.
-They include problems of the ovary releasing an egg, and a variety of health conditions.
+- An ovarian cyst is a fluid-filled sac that forms in or on one of your ovaries.

 - Most ovarian cysts are functional cysts.
 These are related to ovulation.
 They often go away with no treatment.